Goat Breeds List – Picking The Best Goat For Your Family

 Alpines are a medium to a large-sized goat best known for their milk production.
 If you are looking for volume, then this is your goat!

-• They have a long straight noses with tall ears and a low, raspy call.
+• They have long, straight noses with tall ears and a low, raspy call.

-• They weight about 135 pounds and stand about 30 inches tall.
+• Fully grown, they weigh about 135 pounds and stand about 30 inches tall.

 • Alpines are friendly goats that tend to be strong-willed at times.
-A bit tricky to train, but with a strong routine and a lot of consistency, it can be done.
+They can be a bit tricky to train, but with a strong routine and a lot of consistency, it can be done.

 Alpine Characteristics: